-One of the goals of the stormwater management plan was to evaluate ways to improve the water quality within the City, including Beaver River, which currently has an EPA-approved impairment for Turbidity.
-One way to accomplish this is to treat the storm water runoff before it drains to the key surface waters within Silver Bay.
+One of the goals of the stormwater management plan was to evaluate ways to improve the water quality within the City.
+One way to accomplish improving water quality within the City is to treat the storm water runoff before it drains to the key surface waters within Silver Bay.

 The stormwater runoff that is captured by the City's storm sewer system discharges into Lake Superior at two primary locations.
 The first location is located approximately 1000-feet north of the Silver Bay Marina.
 The second location is located at Black Beach Park.
 The stormwater is routed to each discharge location by way of an open channel stream.
 The City's storm sewer system outlets into the open channels at locations along Penn Boulevard, Davis Drive, and Outer Drive.

 Locations immediately upstream of the storm sewer outlets described above are the most effective and practical for treating stormwater runoff before it leaves the site.
-Figure 9 shows the City's drainage divide and the two primary discharge locations into Lake Superior.

 There are multiple challenges associated with treating the stormwater runoff at these locations: